This End-of-Life Policy ("EOL Policy") is effective as of August 10, 2018 and supersedes all its previous versions.

 End-of-Life (EOL) Notice

 An EOL Notice marks the beginning of the end of the lifecycle for a particular version of the Supported Programs.
-Appeon will publish the EOL Notice to the Appeon Website at least 6 months prior to the End of Mainstream Maintenance date.
+Appeon will publish the EOL Notice to the Appeon Website at least 12 months prior to the End of Mainstream Maintenance date for a non-LTS version and at least 18 months prior of the End of Mainstream Maintenance date for a LTS version of the Software Programs.
 We recommend you periodically check the Appeon Website for such EOL notices.

 End of Mainstream Maintenance (EOMM)

 End of Mainstream Maintenance (“EOMM”) means the date Appeon will cease providing Standard Support for the applicable version of the Software Programs.
-Prior to the End of Mainstream Maintenancedate, Appeon will actively provide maintenance forthe Software Version, which includes emergency bug fixes (“EBF”), workarounds, and maintenance releases (“MR”).
-When a version reaches the EOMM date, it will, however, no longer be supported by engineering.
-In other words, Appeon will no longer provide any EBFs or MRs for any software defects of the applicable software version.
+Prior to the End of Mainstream Maintenance date, Appeon will actively provide maintenance for the Software Version, which includes workarounds, emergency bug fixes (“EBF”), and maintenance releases (“MR”).
+When a version reaches the EOMM date, it will, however, no longer be generally supported by engineering.
+Specifically, Appeon will no longer provide any MRs for any software defects of the applicable software version, and EBFs may be provided under limited circumstances to customers that have paid applicable Premium Support fees.

 End of Life

 End of Life (“EOL”) means the date when all technical support ceases for a discontinued version of the Software Programs.
-Generally, EOL occurs 12 months after EOMM.
+Generally, EOL occurs 12 months after EOMM for non-LTS versions and 24 months after EOMM for LTS versions.

 Standard Support means the standard maintenance and support to be provided by Appeon or its designated agents as set forth in the Appeon Standard Support Plan Terms and Conditions.